ChrisRayas/Computer-networks-project-1/README.md

 This github repository is my attempt of completion of Project 1 of Computer Networks class CS 4392.

-I ran into a number of issues while attempting to complete this project, but I will at least start off with what I think I correctly.
+I ran into a number of issues while attempting to complete this project, but I will at least start off with what I think I did correctly.
 I believe that my client code was able to connect to my own server.
 I ran into difficulties however, getting the server to respond back.
 I first started coding through an online compiler repl.it, but then switched to a shell/IDLE compiler run on my personal machine.
 I believe it is because of running my code through a shell that I was running into so many problems with my code, as I had assistance by a friend whose code was